sphan35/Pewlett-Hackard-Analysis/README.md

   ![](images/pewlett_hackard_mentors_number.png)

   - **Four major points from the second deliverable**
-    1. From the image above, the table created from deliverable 2 showcases employees born between January 1, 1965 and        December 31, 1965 eligible to be apart of the Mentorship Program of Pewlett Hackard.
+    1. From image one, the table created from deliverable 2 showcases employees eligible to be apart of the Mentorship Program of Pewlett Hackard.

-    2.
+    2. From image two, the table created is a count of how many employees are eligible for the mentorship program based on their job title.
+The position with the most candidates was Senior Staff with 415 eligible candidates for the mentorship program.
+The Engineer position came in second with 394 employees eligible for the mentoship program, the Staff position had 309 employees, Senior Engineer position had 298 employees, Technique Leader had 77 employees, and Assistant Engineer had 56 employees eligible for the mentorship program.
+The Manager position had no employees eligible for the mentorship program.

+    3. Employees of Pewlett Hackard were deemed eligible for the mentorship program if the employee was born between January 1, 1965 and December 31, 1965.
+Additionally, the date '9999-01-01' was used to filter out for current employees.

+    4. The Table provided for this deliverable was created through the joining of Employee database and Department Employee database.
+Employee number was the primary key in both databases to help merge the databases and provide the necessary information to create the mentorship eligibility table shown by the images provided.